PhalconEye/documentation/en/reference/developer/acl.rst

 Model ACL
 ---------
-For example we have blog system.
-And we want to allow or disallow access for some roles to actions "create", "edit" and "delete".
+Let's take the Blog system as an example.
+We can allow or disallow access for some roles to perform actions such as:
+"create", "edit" and "delete".
 Also we have two values:

-    * "blog_footer" - Show some html to users as footer to each blog (for example, for user: "<b>Hello world</b>" and for guest: "Bye").
+    * "blog_footer" - Displays some HMTL content in footer on each blog (eg. for user: "<b>Hello world</b>" and for guest: "Bye").
-    * "blog_count" - Count of blogs per page on browse page.
+    * "blog_count" - Number of blogs per page on browse page.

-We need to define required actions and values in blog model via annotation @Acl:
+We can also define required actions and their values in blog model via annotation @Acl:

 .. code-block:: php